gonzalo-andrade-benavente/dataflow/README.md

 Features Dataflow
 * Public message in GCP-Topic.
 * Dataflow pull the message and store in GCP-Storage.
-* Process and parse the message to persist en GCP-BigQuery.
+* Process and parse the message to persist in GCP-BigQuery.

 # Test in local